 Question: Yangki, I like your approach and agree with much of what you say.
 But I have also been reading other sites that say it’s better to give him space so he misses you because it’s human nature to idealize what we don’t have.
 If he misses you when you’re not there he will realize how much you mean to him.

-Some people realize how much they miss you when you re not there, some people don’t, and some people realize how much they miss you but don’t act on it.
+The reality is that 1) some people realize how much they miss you when you are not there, 2) some people out of sight is out of mind, and 3) some people realize how much they miss you but don’t act on it.

 It’s up to you to decide what makes more sense to you and what you believe is how you want to love or be loved.